 Bears don’t look like fast animals, but they are.
 A charging bear can reach 35 miles per hour.
 That’s a little over 50 feet per second.
 It’s easy to see why fast and easy access to bear spray is key to effectively deterring a charging bear.

-Some bear spray packages include a practice canister.
+Some products include a practice canister.
 While spraying a can is straightforward, the moment a thousand-pound animal is barreling toward you is probably not the ideal time to try it out.
-A practice canister operates the same as the regular canister but contains pressurized water, so you can familiarize yourself with how to operate bear spray without actually deploying the product.
+A practice canister operates the same as the regular canister but contains pressurized water, so you can familiarize yourself with how to operate spray without actually deploying the product.

 A product’s spray time tells you how long you can spray before emptying the entire canister—and when it comes to bear deterrent spray time, longer is better.
 Those longer spray times give the user more room for error when deploying the product.
-That’s important because bear spray is something people don’t use often.
-Depending on weather and wind conditions, you may need to adjust your aim and body position to put up the most effective cloud of bear spray, and longer spray times ensure you have enough product to do that.
+That’s important because bear repellant is something people don’t use often.
+Depending on weather and wind conditions, you may need to adjust your aim and body position to put up the most effective cloud, and longer spray times ensure you have enough product to do that.

-Of course, time isn’t the only consideration when it comes to bear spray.
-Spray range is an important consideration when evaluating bear deterrents.
-Under ideal circumstances, you should begin deploying bear spray when the charging bear is 30 to 60 feet away, so you have time to put up that cloud well before the bear is close enough to make contact
+Of course, time isn’t the only consideration when it comes to bear repellant.
+Range is an important consideration when evaluating bear deterrents.
+Under ideal circumstances, you should begin deploying bear repellent when the charging bear is 30 to 60 feet away, so you have time to put up that cloud well before the bear is close enough to make contact

 After removing the orange safety tab, the Mace Bear Spray canister sends a cloud of capsaicinoids out to 35 feet.
 That makes it a good choice for anyone frequenting extremely windy bear country.